-Are you wondering what spaying or neutering your cat or pet actually entails, when you should get it done, or what to expect from the recovery process and which risks are involved?
-Our San Diego vets share some advice on getting your pet 'fixed'.
+Are you wondering what spaying or neutering your cat or pet actually entails?
+Our San Diego vets share some advice on the surgery itself, the recovery process, and when you should get your pet 'fixed'.

 Spaying or Neutering Your Pet

-Spaying or neutering your dog or cat is the best measure you can take to help reduce the overall number of unplanned puppies and kittens each year, and reduce the numbers overwhelming shelters and rescues.
+Spaying or neutering your dog or cat is the best measure you can take to help reduce the overall number of unplanned puppies and kittens.
+This will help reduce the number of animals that overwhelm shelters and rescues.
 Plus, this surgical procedure will improve your pet’s behavior and reduce their risk of developing numerous serious health conditions.

 What is the difference between spaying and neutering?

 ‘Fixing’ is a popular term used to describe either spaying your female cat or dog or neutering a male cat or dog.